 3) Botanical extracts can cause “late-stage” surprises

-Botanicals are popular in this space, but extracts-especially those rich in polyphenols-can interact with gummy matrices in ways that are easy to miss early on.
-In gelatin-based gummies, for example, polyphenols may bind with proteins, and that can create issues that show up months later rather than on day one.
+Botanicals are popular in this space, but extracts—especially those rich in polyphenols—can interact with gummy matrices in ways that are easy to miss early on.
+In gelatin-based gummies, polyphenols may bind with proteins, creating issues that show up months later rather than on day one.

 - Texture toughening over time